Trusted WordPress tutorials, when you need them most.

 You can also double-click and edit any attributes and styles in the CSS pane.

-To add a custom style rule, click on the + icon at the top of the CSS pane.
+To add a custom style rule, click the + icon at the top of the CSS pane.

-Editing CSS in the inspect element tool
+Editing CSS in the inspect tool

-As you make changes to the CSS or HTML those changes will be reflected in the browser instantly.
+As you make changes to the CSS or HTML, those changes will be reflected in the browser instantly.

 These changes will be saved in your browser’s temporary memory and won’t affect your website.